Layheng-Hok/LLM-Detective/README.md

 - F1 Score
 - Area Under the ROC Curve (AUROC)

-The source code for this project is available at [https://github.com/Layheng-Hok/LLM-Detective](https://github.com/Layheng-Hok/LLM-Detective).

 ## Results

 The table below summarizes the performance of both methods across the datasets.